China, HK stocks gain on border reopening, Beijing's support for internet sector | MarketScreener

 ** Sentiment also got a boost by a central banker's pledge

-to support the internet sector, as well as an overhaul at Ant
+to support the internet sector and private firms, as well as an

-Group that saw its founder Jack Ma cede control of the fintech
+overhaul at Ant Group that saw its founder Jack Ma cede control

 ** Ralph Hamers, group chief executive officer at UBS, told